Cycling74/ml-ddsp/ReadMe.md

 * trumpet
 * violin

-You can find compatible versions of these models for the audio-, control- and latent-decoder respectively, in the according subfolders:
+Compatible versions of these models for the audio, control and latent decoder can be found in the respective subfolders:

 * `models/audio_decoder`
 * `models/control_decoder`